Menu

 United States Geological Survey

-Nuclear magnetic resonance (NMR) logging was used for the first time on Long Island to provide estimates of the hydraulic properties of the major aquifer and confining units.
-Unlike other geophysical logs that record responses to the rock matrix and fluid properties and are strongly dependent on mineralogy, NMR logs record responses to the presence of hydrogen protons in the formation fluid to determine water fraction and pore-size distribution.
-NMR log analysis provided estimates of the clay-bound, capillary-bound, and mobile water fractions and hydraulic conductivity of aquifers and confining units penetrated by five wells in Nassau County.
+Nuclear magnetic resonance (NMR) logging was used to provide estimates of the hydraulic properties of the major aquifer and confining units.
+NMR logs record responses to the presence of hydrogen protons in the formation fluid to determine water fraction and pore-size distribution.
+NMR log analysis provided estimates of the clay-bound, capillary-bound, and mobile water fractions and hydraulic conductivity of aquifers and confining units penetrated by 9 wells in Suffolk County.

 *Bio: Dr. Stumm is a Research Hydrologist with the U.S. Geological Survey New York Water Science Center in Coram, Long Island, NY.
 He holds a B.S. in Geology from Hofstra University, an M.S. in Geology from California State University Fresno, a Ph.D. in Earth and Environmental Science from the City University of New York Graduate Center and is a licensed Professional Geologist in the State of New York.
-He has published over 20 papers and reports on fractured-rock groundwater flow, the hydrogeologic framework of Long Island, and saltwater intrusion in Manhattan and Long Island, New York.
-His current research is applying Nuclear Magnetic Resonance borehole logs and other geophysical methods to remap the hydrogeologic framework and extent of saltwater intrusion in the coastal plain aquifers throughout Long Island as part of the Long Island Sustainability project.
+He has published over 30 papers and reports on fractured-rock groundwater flow, the hydrogeologic framework of Long Island, and saltwater intrusion in Manhattan and Long Island, New York.
+His current research is applying Nuclear Magnetic Resonance logs, electromagnetic induction borehole logs, and time domain electromagnetic soundings to remap the hydrogeologic framework and extent of saltwater intrusion in the coastal plain aquifers throughout Long Island as part of the Long Island Sustainability project.

 Buffet Dinner with the Presentation